Mexico has a comprehensive legal and statutory Immigration Policy affecting Mexicans and foreign nationals

 This page gives an overview of the Mexican immigration system and outlines the principal visas and options open to persons seeking to visit Mexico for leisure, business, for retirement, for living and working, as well as those seeking permanent residence in Mexico or Mexican Citizenship.
 Download our free Mexico Immigration Guide eBook for full details.

-The 2021 Guide to Mexico Immigration has been published.
+The latest Guide to Mexico Immigration has been published.
 Download this free eBook, the most complete guide to immigration, visas, residency and citizenship in Mexico.

 Mexico’s visitor permit, FMM